-The storyteller's art is in how well he or she can make us care about the main character and draw us into the conflict.
-For example, in Star Wars, you begin to genuinely care about Luke Skywalker, and George Lucas kept us engaged with his quest.
-Partially, this was done with great visual storytelling.
+The storyteller’s art is in how well he or she can make us care about the main character and draw us into the conflict.
+For example, in the original Star Wars, A New Hope, you begin to genuinely care about Luke Skywalker, and George Lucas kept us engaged with his quest.
+He did this with great visual storytelling.
 Luke was in his white clothes and Darth Vader all in black.
 Even the bright planet of Tatooine vs. the colorless Imperial spacecraft demonstrates the hero and villain of the story.

-The most basic visual element to be considered when building your story around a main character is your subject's eyes.
-Humans are wired to look at a person's eyes.
+The eyes are the most basic visual element to be considered when building your story.
+Specifically look at your a main character’s eyes.
+We are all wired to look at a person’s eyes.
 It begins with nursing babies looking at their mother and we never stop throughout our lives.
 We gain information about other people by looking at their eyes.
 In building a visual story, the eyes are critical.
 Always check focus on your subjects’ eyes.
-It's mandatory that the main character's eyes are seen.
+It is mandatory for your audience to see the main character’s eyes in most scenes.
 Eyes in shadows are fine for a villain, but not the hero, unless you’re making a dramatic reveal, like in the Indiana Jones movies when Indy is first introduced.
 Consider lighting your subject’s eyes with small eyelights.

-The placement of your lens to your subject's eyes is important.
-The camera is the audience's eyes.
+The placement of your lens to your subject’s eyes is important.
+The camera is the audience’s eyes.
 The viewer needs to be at the same eye level, or close to it, to establish trust.
-Watch the evening news and you'll notice that the newscasters are always at eye level.
-In the very early days of television it was discovered that we have to trust the newscaster.
+Watch the evening news and you’ll notice that the newscasters are always at eye level.
+In the very early days of television it was discovered that an audience must develop trust the newscaster.
 If someone is above the level of the camera, they are essentially looking down at the audience.
 You never want your protagonist to look down at the audience.
-It's fine for your antagonist.
+It’s fine for your antagonist.
 We expect that.
 Think Star Wars again.
-Darth Vader is portrayed by actor Dave Prowse who was chosen partially because he stands 6-feet 6-inches.
+Darth Vader was portrayed by the 6-foot 6-inch actor Dave Prowse.
 He always looks down at the camera.

 Lighting your character’s eyes also plays a big part in the visual story.
-It is said that director Francis Ford Coppola deliberately didn’t light the eyes of his main character, Don Vito Corleone, but rather kept them shadowed to make him appear a more menacing character.
+It is said that director Francis Ford Coppola deliberately didn’t light the eyes of his main character in The Godfather, Don Vito Corleone.
+Coppola kept them shadowed to make him appear more menacing.

 Once we establish who our characters are and we begin to trust them, we need to get to heart of the story: the conflict.
 In telling a story with visuals, this may be difficult to think through and it does require planning.
 If your goal is to tell some of your story without dialogue, angles play an important role.
 Just as having a villain look down to the camera conveys a certain mood.
 Your subject’s relationship to a person or thing also communicates ideas and feelings.
 One common scene shows the main character looking up at something, then the camera pulls out and up to show what he or she’s looking at.
 This shows a conflict.
 The visuals show the obstacle that needs to be overcome.

-Another visual storytelling angle that shows emotion is the reaction shot.
+Another important storytelling angle is the reaction shot.
 All of us do this more than we realize.
-We're with a friend and someone insults them.
-We will instinctively look for our friend's face for a reaction.low-key deep contrast look.
+We’re with a friend and someone insults them.
+We will instinctively look for our friend’s face for a reaction.

 If you haven’t already thought of this, this is going to require planning out every shot of your story.
 If you are planning a completely wordless story, you will have to think differently.You will have to think in shots.
 As the camera records, think about what every scene says in the visual story.
 Visual storytelling will often rely heavily on a storyboard.
 A storyboard is a series of sketches that map out each shot.
 Don’t worry if you feel you can’t draw, it just has to make visual sense.
 The storyboard becomes the script for your visual storytelling.